pablomarcel/dev-portfolio/src/projects/puff-walker.md

 ### Project Details

+Overview

+The player is an astronaut who must traverse a collection of platforms to reach the goal.
+The player must also collect a keycard to progress to the next level.

+Evade and Explore

+The astronaut must be careful to avoid any obstacles in their way and use their skills to find their way to the goal.
+The astronaut must explore the environment to find the keycard and unlock the way forward.

+Reach the Goal

+The player must navigate the environment and use their skills to find the keycard and unlock the way forward.
-This is a single player 3D Platformer.
-The player is an astronaut that must jump over platforms, collect a keycard to reach the goal and complete the levels.
+Once the keycard is collected, the player will be able to reach the goal and complete the levels.

+Unity and Download

-The game was made in Unity and can be played in the browser or downloaded for Windows or macOS.
+The game was created in Unity off prefabricated assets and can be played in the browser or downloaded for Windows or macOS.
+The sound effects and music add to the overall atmosphere, creating an immersive and captivating experience.

 ### System Requirements

-Platform: Windows, macOS, WebGL (Browser)
+Platform: Windows, macOS, Browser with WebGL support